 Husic Vineyards was founded by Frank and Julie Husic.
-Both met in 1994, purchased a 120 acre mostly hillside property partially located in the Stags Leap District the following year.
+Frank (originally from Youngstown, Ohio) has long been involved in investment and financial planning; he has operated Husic Capital Management (based in San Francisco) for several decades.
+Both Frank and Julie met in 1994, purchased a 120 acre mostly hillside property partially located in the Stags Leap District the following year.
 Intrigued by prominent vineyard neighbors they began to inquire about planting their own vineyard.
 Asking neighbors and others they were directed to several vineyard managers – but the ones Julie initially spoke to didn’t want to “come down valley”.
-Eventually she met Jim Barbour – he walked the property with her and identified several vineyard sites that could be planted to vines.
+Eventually she met Jim Barbour; he walked the property with her and identified several vineyard sites that could be planted to vines.

 The sites are extremely rocky and in some parts greater then a 35% slope (the vines are terraced).
 The soil is very shallow.
 Other then two short rows of Petit Verdot, the vineyard is planted entirely to Cabernet Sauvignon.
 The vines are all west facing.
 The views from the vineyard are expansive – on a clear day one can look up and down the Napa Valley hundreds of feet below.
 And to the south, one can clearly see the tall buildings of San Francisco in the distance from their uppermost block.